navvolcy/Portfolio/README.md

 # Portfolio
-# this is my personal user responive website that allows meto  introduce myself to other.
+# this is my personal user responive website that allows me to  introduce myself to other.

 #TECHNOLOGY
 * ReactJS